Sexual harassment: First timer

 I remember when I first moved to America, I would take offense when someone would refer to my country, Colombia, as having the best snow in the world, or use another silly allusion to cocaine.
 I used to get entangled in arguments defending my country and promoting the good and trying to prove a point to an American citizen with a very narrow view of the rest of the world.
 I learned to let go and told myself that it was their problem, not mine.
 Then I began to take a stand for myself.
 I reclaimed my accent and started speaking my own truth.

 Because of my strength of character, I was promoted to manage a product line.
-I was to plan the launch in the market, find the clients, and sell the product to meet the business plan.
+I was to plan the launch in the market, find clients, and sell the product to meet the business plan.
 I was the only woman in a team of about twenty men.
-I remembered the women in the merchandising group wishing me luck while they shared the frightful stories of a few other women who had worked for that group.
+I remembered the women in the merchandising group wishing me luck while they shared the frightful stories of a few other women who had worked for that group and experienced sexual harassment.
 They advised me to stay strong.

 I learned to set boundaries and to even let my temper get out of control without feeling remorse.
 I became one of the guys!